 That's a clear violation of the law.

-I want to say thanks uh to Tom Fitton for being with us, president and CEO of Judicial Watch.
+I want to say thanks to Tom Fitton for being with us, president and CEO of Judicial Watch.

 I'm Greg Jarrett.

-You're listening to the Sean Hannity show.
+You're listening to the Sean Hannity Show.

-And by the way, if you want to learn more about Hillary Clinton's corrupt felonious acts, read my book, Witch Hunt, the story of the greatest mass delusion in American political history.
+And by the way, if you want to learn more about Hillary Clinton's corrupt, felonious acts, read my book, Witch Hunt, the story of the greatest mass delusion in American political history.

-Buy it for the holidays, put it under the Christmas tree.
+Put it under the Christmas tree.

-Back with the Sean Hannity show.
+Back with the Sean Hannity Show.

 I'm Greg Jarrett.